 - 1. Attend the EFE Orientation meeting in January during the scheduled Flex period. - 2.
-Read the Syllabus and Guidelines to learn about the objectives and expectations for the experience. - EFE II Guidelines - EFE III Guidelines - EFE III Guidelines for SPED - 3.
+Read the syllabus and guidelines to learn about the objectives and expectations for the experience. - EFE II Guidelines - EFE III Guidelines - EFE III Guidelines for SPED - 3.
 Determine a level for the experience using the Requirements Chart. - 4.
 Choose a school setting according to the guidelines. - 5.
 Contact the school principal and seek permission to work in a classroom.
 Ensure that 5 full days will be possible. - 6.
 Complete the online Approval Form for EFE.
 When you submit the form, an email is automatically sent from the Education Office to the cooperating teacher who will verify information and give consent for your participation. - 7.
 Participate fully in the experience. - 8.
 Complete and submit the online Student Assessment Form at the conclusion of the experience.
 After submission, the form must be printed, signed by the cooperating teacher, and placed into the MLC reflection journal. - SAMPLE EFE II Student Assessment Form (PDF for Review Only) - SAMPLE EFE III Student Assessment Form (PDF for Review Only) - 9.
 The classroom teacher completes the Teacher Assessment Form (a link to the form is sent via email) and submits it within a week of the experience.
 Both forms will be archived on the Portal (Forms > About Me)

-All other field experiences including EDU1401 Early Field Experience I, EDU3411 Literacy Clinical, EDU4253 Student Teaching I, and EDU42xx Student Teaching II are arranged by the college.
+All other field experiences including EDU1401 Early Field Experience I, clinicals, and student teaching are arranged by the college.